 As much as I like ducks their place is not in my swimming pool.
 Keeping ducks out of your pool is essential if you want to keep your pool clean and fresh.

-Watching a few ducks fly in and out of your backyard pool is a wonderful sight, however, it can become frustrating when you’re trying to relax.
+Watching a few ducks fly in and out of your backyard pool occasionally can be a wonderful sight, however, it can become frustrating when they continue to swim there so that you end up with duck poop in pool water.

 Keep reading to find 11 ways to keep ducks out of your swimming pool.
-Some of these may take a few days until the ducks learn that your pool is not for them.
+Some of these may take a few days until the ducks learn that it is not a pool for ducks.

 Table of Contents